big14way/deFAI_sentinel/README.md

 # DeFAI Sentinel

+Real-time DeFi security monitoring platform that tracks protocol risks, detects anomalies, and provides cross-chain risk assessment to protect user investments.

+## Project Overview

-A real-time risk monitoring and alert system for DeFi protocols on Base network.
+DeFAI Sentinel is a comprehensive security monitoring system for DeFi protocols on the Base network.
+It uses smart contracts to track protocol risk metrics and a modern React frontend to visualize risk data, anomalies, and cross-chain exposures.

+### Key Features

+- Real-time protocol risk monitoring and scoring
+- Anomaly detection and alerting system
+- Cross-chain protocol tracking
+- User exposure assessment
+- Interactive dashboards for risk visualization

 ## Project Structure

-The project is divided into two main parts:
+The project is divided into several main components:

-1. **Smart Contracts**: The on-chain component that tracks protocols, risk scores, and anomalies.
+1. **Smart Contracts**: On-chain components deployed on Base Sepolia that track protocols, risk scores, and anomalies
-2. **Frontend**: React-based dashboard for visualizing protocol risk data.
+2. **Frontend**: React-based dashboard using Tailwind CSS for responsive UI
+3. **Backend**: Node.js services for API integrations and data processing
+4. **ML Models**: Risk assessment models for enhanced protocol monitoring

 ## Smart Contracts